WHERE TO GET SHIPPING SUPPLIES

 • DO USE bubble wrap.
 It easy to handle and less messy that peanuts, but is also a little more labor intensive.
 Using this as packing material requires wrapping your machine several times to get the necessary two inches of padding.
 You can also fold the sheets to add bulk between boxes.
 It comes in two bubble sizes, large (about one inch bubble) and small (about quarter inch).
 Either is okay as long as you use enough to do the job properly.
 Size matters when it comes to air inside bubbles so continue on to what you do not use.

-• DO NOT USE shredded paper or magazines.
-It will not give or rebound to protect your device, and it also is a lot heavier than bubble wrap or peanuts.
-This extra weight will increase also your shipping cost.
+• DO NOT USE shredded paper, magazines or wadded up craft paper.
+They will not give or rebound and protect your device, and it also is a lot heavier than bubble wrap or peanuts.
+This extra weight will increase also the shipping cost.

-• DO NOT USE wadded up newspaper, butcher paper, kraft paper, chunks of styrofoam, wood, egg cartons, plastic beads, foam rubber, cardboard, foam blocks, drywall, insulation, injection foam padding, wadded up plastic or anything else that will not take a hit and rebound.
+• DO NOT USE wadded up newspaper, butcher paper, hard chunks of styrofoam, blocks of wood, egg cartons, plastic beads, hard foam rubber, cardboard, drywall, vermiculite, insulation, injection foam padding, wadded up plastic or anything else that will not take a hit and then rebound.

 • DO NOT USE large air bags or large bubble sheets.
-These are usually two inch squares to four inch balloons in large strips or blankets.
+These are usually made in two inch squares to four inch balloons in large strips or blankets.
 They might be okay when shipping square items but for the purpose of protecting your Beta they tend to be easily popped when impacted.
-Once they blow out they offer no protection to you precious Beta and the damage that results can be devastating
+Once they blow out they offer little or no protection and the damage from impacts during handling can be devastating.

-Keep in mind you are going to be shipping something that is heavy and it requires very special protection.
+Keep in mind you are going to be shipping something that is heavy and delicate.
+It demands very special protection.
 Don't think you can throw some paper, cardboard and your machine together into a big box and call it done, you have to do this right.
 A Beta VCR can weigh over thirty pounds so you want all the protection you can get.
 Most of these precious Betas CANNOT be easily replaced.
-Box yours up to withstand the onslaught of someone who doesn't know about or care about what is inside.
+So you must box yours to withstand the onslaught of someone who doesn't know or much care about what is inside.
 Because that is the way it really is.
-All hype aside the shipping industry is all about getting a box from one location to another.
-What happens inside the box is your problem.
-And their insurance company feels the same way.
+Shippers are all about getting a box from one location to another.
+What happens to the contents is your problem.